Find out about Bradford Council and how the Council works.

 It is the Council's policy to guarantee interviews for candidates with a disability who meet the shortlisting requirement for disabled applicants by providing evidence of meeting all of the key competencies only detailed in the job profile, ie not any additional ones, taking into account any reasonable adjustments that may need to be made.
 As we wish to ensure that disabled applicant's needs are taken into account during the selection process, all candidates will be asked, at interview, questions relating to any disabilities they may have which are relevant to the requirements of the post.

-If you need further advice or assistance in order to complete your application form, or if you would like it in a different format i.e. Braille, tape, disc or large print, please contact the Department of Business Support - Human Resources or the school where you obtained the application form.
+If you need further advice or assistance in order to complete your application form, or if you would like it in a different format such as Braille, tape, disc or large print, please contact the Department of Business Support - Human Resources or the school where you obtained the application form.

 Bradford Metropolitan District Council is committed to recruiting effectively and fairly, selecting candidates on the basis of their competencies, qualifications if required and experience.